 What Are Nebulizers and Inhalers?

-Nebulizers and inhalers turn liquid medicine into a mist so that kids can breathe it in.
-Some inhalers release the medicine in a fine powder form that also can be breathed in.
+Nebulizers turn liquid medicine into a mist so that kids can breathe it in.
+Inhalers, also called puffers, usually deliver the medicine in a spray.
+Some inhalers release the medicine as a fine powder.

 These tools are effective when used properly.
-But each have their pros and cons — so talk to your doctor about which one is best for your child.
+But each has their pros and cons — so talk to your doctor about which one is best for your child.

 Using a Nebulizer